If you want to learn everything about the golden ratio in photography, you’ve come to the right place.

-With the Rule of Thirds we divide the frame in two horizontal lines intersecting with two vertical lines.
-The end result is a grid formed by nine rectangles of the exact same size.
+With the Rule of Thirds, we divide the frame into two horizontal lines intersecting with two vertical lines.
+The result is a grid formed by nine rectangles of the same size.
 The idea is to place the objects of interest near or at the intersections of any of the lines.

 This alignment brings the object of interest more to the center than the Rule of Thirds principle.

-In the photograph below you can see that the lighthouse is placed just a bit off center.
+In the photograph below, you can see that the lighthouse is placed just a bit off-center.
 The second vertical line follows its highest part.
-The sky and the land are almost in golden ratio which makes for a much more balanced and eye-pleasing photograph.
+The sky and the land are almost in golden ratio, making for a much more balanced and eye-pleasing photograph.

 The Golden Spiral

 Take a look at the image of the spiral again.
-Its base – the smallest quadrangle – should be the area of your frame with greatest detail.
+Its base – the smallest quadrangle – should be the area of your frame with the most important element of the composition.
 Ideally, the rest of the object should be placed within the spiral.

-Mind that the center of the spiral need not be in the lower right corner.
+Mind that the center of the spiral does not have to be in the lower right corner.
 It can be anywhere in the frame, depending on your object.

 Now, imagining a spiral that’s overlaying your frame can be really tricky.
-My suggestion is that you reserve this technique only for objects that either resemble a spiral or have curves.
+My suggestion is that you reserve this technique only for objects that either resembles a spiral or have curves.

-If you can, shoot your object in such a way that its curves follow the curves of an imaginary golden spiral.
-This way the eye of the viewer will go straight to the object of interest and follow its natural expansion within the frame.
+If you can, shoot your object so that its curves follow the curves of an imaginary golden spiral.
+This way, the viewer’s eye will go straight to the object of interest and follow its natural expansion within the frame.

-Some cameras with digital viewfinder allow overlaying the frame with a Phi Grid or a spiral.
+Some cameras with digital viewfinders allow overlaying the frame with a Phi Grid or a spiral.
 But generally, it’s much easier to edit your composition during post-production.

 Both Photoshop and Lightroom allow placing a spiral or a grid above your images.
-The more photos you’ll edit this way the better you’ll train your eye.
+The more photos you edit this way, the better you train your eye.
 Gradually you’ll start applying the Golden Ratio during shooting without even thinking too much about it.

 Mastering composition is a challenge that may take a lifetime.
 My personal advice to you is to start with the easiest technique – the Rule of Thirds.
 Then proceed with the Phi Grid.
 Then look for opportunities to use the Golden Spiral.

 Sometimes only one of the techniques will work for your image.
 Other times you may have more choices with different results.
-Mastering the various composition techniques gives you the ability to make the right choice for any situation.
+Mastering the various composition techniques allows you to make the right choice for any situation.